 - All coaches, parents, game officials, staff, spectators and athletes (not actively participating in the sport) should wear a facemask.
 This includes athletes on the sideline or in the dugout.
 Encourage face masks especially when social distancing is not possible.
 (Exceptions to this include children under 2 years old, a person who has trouble breathing, is unconscious, is incapacitated or is unable to remove the facemask without assistance.
 People who are swimming or engaged in water sports should not wear a face mask.)

 - When possible avoid enclosed shared spaces like locker rooms.
 If shared use is unavoidable, go in small groups only with limited time.
-Follow the CDC guidelines for disinfecting and cleaning all shared spaces.

 - Do not share personal items, such as water bottles, towels or uniforms.
 If there is a water station, all cups or bottles should be filled by one designated person who is practicing good hand hygiene.
 All items should be cleaned after each use.
 The person performing cleaning should sanitize hands before and after cleaning.